Smooth Yamabe invariant and surgery: Introduction

 Our main result is the existence of a positive constant $\La_n$ depending only on $n$ such that

-This formula unifies and generalizes previous results by Gromov-Lawson, Schoen-Yau, Kobayashi, Petean-Yun and allows many conclusions by using bordism theory.
+This formula unifies and generalizes previous results obtained by Gromov and Lawson, Schoen and Yau, Kobayashi, Peteana nd Yun.
+It also allows many conclusions by using bordism theory.

-In Section~\ref{sec.history} we give a detailed description of the background of our result.
+In Section~\ref{sec.history} we give a detailed description of the background of our result, a stronger version of the main result follows in Section~\ref{subsec.stronger}, followed by a sketch of topological applications, see Section~\ref{subsec.topapp}.
 The construction of a generalization of surgery is recalled in Section~\ref{joining_man}.
 Then, in Section~\ref{sec.La.const} the constant $\La_n$ is described and it is proven to be positive.
 After the proof of some preliminary results on limit spaces in Section~\ref{sec.limit}, we derive a key estimate in Section \ref{wsbundles}, namely an estimate for the $L^2$-norm of solutions of a perturbed Yamabe equation on a special kind of sphere bundle, called \WS-bundle.
 The last section contains the proof of the main theorem, Theorem \ref{main.weak}.